 Each collection consists of a member with that collection name in each of the files for that collection type.
 Prior to 6.1, it was rather difficult to manage an individual collection of performance data.

 In the 6.1 release, in addition to adding the Job Watcher and Disk Watcher performance collectors to the operating system, IBM also made it much easier to manage all of your performance data.
-The blog, i Can Find All my Performance Collections in One Place, described the Collection Manager – the graphical user interface for managing all of your performance data collections.
+The blog, Find All my Performance Collections in One Place, described the Collection Manager – the graphical user interface for managing all of your performance data collections.

 That blog made brief mention of the capability to copy, delete, save and restore performance data through the GUI.